 mostly opaque.
 Inside the sealed craft was everything needed for Life Support; Propulsion, Navigation and Communication systems were all intact.
 Sophisticated electronics allowed

 the craft to be piloted by its single operator sitting in the pilot’s console: an adjustable seat that when reclined, acted as a bed.
 In upright seated position, the instrument panel, and information

 displays were accessible.
 Navigating the vehicle was

 accomplished using a simple head piece worn by the pilot.
 It transmitted

 thoughts to the crafts operating system, and thus it allowed its pilot to

 guide by the power of his mind.

 An operating system, much like an

-earthly computer, gave feedback to the pilot, and allowed communication with
+earthly computer, gave feedback and allowed communication with

 the home world, or with any other craft within range.
 The shape of the craft